 What surgeries can correct hearing loss?What surgeries can correct hearing loss?

 Nearly 48 million Americans have some type of hearing loss that affects the communication, relationships, health and even the careers of those who have it.
 If you have hearing loss, you might wonder if there are surgeries that can restore your lost hearing.
-The short answer is: it depends.
+The short answer?
+It depends.
 There are ear surgeries to restore hearing if you have certain types of hearing loss.
-Only a small percentage of people with hearing loss are good candidates for surgery.
+But only a small percentage of people with hearing loss are actually good candidates for surgery.

 Surgery for sensorineural hearing loss